lenbie/Connect4AI/documentation/ProjectSpecification.md

 This project aims to create a Connect4 game and bot, against which a human player can play.

-The project will be done in Java.
+The project will be done in Java. **UPDATE: This was changed to Python**

 ## Data Structures and Algorithms